 Chora has been declared an architectural landmark and motorized traffic is prohibited on its streets.
 The best ways to get around town are to walk or ride a bike (although locals get around on mopeds and motorbikes).
 Many of Chora's hotels are located around the peripheral road and a good transportation system serves most of the rest of the island.

-Mykonos has one of the best bus systems in the Greek islands.
+Mykonos has one of the best bus systems on the Greek islands.
 The buses run frequently and on schedule.
 Depending on your destination, a ticket costs between 1€ and 4€.
 There are two bus stations in Chora: one near the Archaeological Museum and one near the Olympic Airways office (follow the blue signs).
-There is no bus connection between the two bus stations, and it is about a 20 minute walk through town from one station to the other.
+There is no bus connection between the two bus stations, and it is about a 20-minute walk through town from one station to the other.
 Buses in Mykonos are almost always full during the busy parts of the day as the bus driver will squeeze in as many passengers as he possibly can.

 Additionally, caïques (small wooden boats) to Super Paradise, Agrari and Elia depart from Platis Yialos every morning, weather permitting.
 There is also service from Ornos in high season (July-August) only.
-Caïque service is highly seasonal, with almost continuous service in high season, but no caïques October through May.
+Caïque service is highly seasonal, with almost continuous service in high season, but no caïques from October through May.
 Excursion boats to Delos depart from the west side of the harbor near the tourist office.Where can I rent a bicycle or moped in Mykonos?

 One of the most popular means of getting around the island is by moped or bicycle.
 Bikes are cheap to rent, you can park them almost anywhere, and it is cooler than a car sitting in the hot sun all day.
 Rental agencies can be found at the ports and in the business districts.
 Expect to pay about 15€ to 30€ per day for a moped, depending on the engine size.
 It's a good idea to check the brakes and steering before you ride off.
 Greek law now requires wearing a helmet, but not all agents supply one.
-Also, don't wear shorts or sandals; and get a phone number, in case of breakdown.
+Also, don't wear shorts or sandals; and get a phone number, in case of a breakdown.

 Warning: Take great care when driving as island roads can be dangerous.
 Local drivers take the roads at high speed and visiting drivers usually aren't sure where they're going.
 At night, you may be sharing the roads with motorists returning from an evening of drinking.How do I call/hail a taxi?

 Taxis are the most convenient means of transport because you can visit many places on the island quickly.
 However, it is the most expensive.
 There are two types of taxis in Mykonos: standard car taxis, for destinations outside town, and tiny, cart-towing scooters that whiz through the narrow streets of Chora.
 To hire a car taxi in Chora just walk to Taxi (Mavro) Square, next to the statue of Mantos Mavroyenous, and join the queue.
 In Mykonos, people use taxis very often so you should not be surprised if there is a long wait to get one.
 The rates are fixed every year and are different for different seasons.
-There are no meters, but the rates are standard according to the destination and are displayed on a sign board.
-Alternately, you can call Mykonos Radio Taxi (tel.
+There are no meters, but the rates are standard according to the destination and are displayed on a signboard.
+Alternatively, you can call Mykonos Radio Taxi (tel.
 22890/22-400).
 Calling for a radio taxi costs 1.30€ extra as well as an appointment fee of 5€ in addition to the fare.

 Please Note: Before getting into a taxi, carefully check the rates for your destination (if they are not on display ask the driver).
 Being informed is crucial since there are no taxi meters.I will have a car in Mykonos, where can I park?